 We maintain distribution centers in Australia, Brazil, Belgium, Canada, Czech Republic, England, France, Germany, Italy, New Zealand, Poland, Sweden, and the United States.
 We also have other smaller offices in China, England, Germany, Hong Kong, Japan, Poland, Taiwan, and the United States.

-For additional information concerning our business, manufacturing facilities and distribution centers, see our Annual Report on Form 10-K for 2021 that we filed with the U.S. Securities and Exchange Commission and the subsequent filings that we make.
-These filings are available on our website.
+For additional information concerning our business, manufacturing facilities and distribution centers, see our Annual Report on Form 10-K for 2022 that we filed with the U.S. Securities and Exchange Commission and the subsequent filings that we make.
+These filings are available on our website here.

 Due to our internal hiring procedures, labor policies and the locations of most of our employees, ACCO Brands believes that the risks of slavery and human trafficking in our own workforce are remote.
 In addition, these risks are further mitigated since ACCO Brands does not use migrant labor.
 We have less influence over the labor practices of our sourced product vendors and their supply chains and believe our principal risk of slavery and human trafficking is that forced labor could occur without our knowledge in violation of our policies in upper tiers of the supply chain.
 Accordingly, we have established the compliance procedures discussed in this Statement primarily to mitigate the risk of slavery and human trafficking in our supply chains for third-party sourced products.